Below are some answers to Rio Metro's most frequently asked questions.

 You can wait for the next regularly scheduled train or contact a local taxi company.

-Reduced fares are available to Senior Citizens 62 and over, students with a valid ID or proof of enrollment, and people with disabilities.
+Reduced fares are available to Senior Citizens 62 and over, students with a valid ID or proof of enrollment, people that show a Medicare card, and people with disabilities.
 Children 9 and under ride free.

 Tickets can be purchased online, or onboard from ticket agents wearing yellow vests.
 We accept cash and all credit cards except American Express.You will receive a significant discount for buying tickets online.
 Click here to purchase tickets online.